MaplePHP/Unitary/README.md

-Here's an improved version of your markdown guide for your PHP testing library:
+# MaplePHP - Unitary

-# Unitary
+PHP Unitary is a lightweight PHP testing library designed to simplify the process of writing and running tests for your PHP code.
+With an easy-to-use interface and powerful validation options, Unitary allows developers to ensure their code is reliable and performs as expected.

-**PHP Unitary** is a lightweight PHP testing library.
+By following a simple setup process, you can create and execute tests quickly, making it easier to maintain high-quality code and catch potential issues early in the development cycle.

-## Example
+## Setup

 ### 1. Create a Test File
 Start by creating a test file with a name that starts with "unitary-", e.g., "unitary-lib-name.php".